equinor/ccs-scripts/docs/webviz/scripts/co2-containment.md

 <INIT>:  Path to INIT file.
 Overwrites <case> if provided.

 <ZONEFILE>: Path to file containing zone information.
 By default, does not calculates Co2 containment per zone.

+<REGIONFILE>: Path to file containing Region information.
+By default, does not calculates Co2 containment per Region.

+<REGION_PROPERTY>: Grid property FIPXXX used in simulation to define regions.
+By default, does not calculates Co2 containment per Region.

+--verbose:  option outputs information about the calculations being done.
+--debug: option outputs more information at each step of the calculation to help with debugging possible error messages.
 ```

 Example: